 But what if a gold and silver bar look alike in shape and size?
 Which will be heavier?
 Is Gold heavier than silver?

-There is a big difference in weights when you bring volume into the picture.
-Due to its nature, gold is much denser than silver is – i.e. smaller gold products are deceptively heavier when compared to a silver product of the same size.
+There is a big difference in weight between these two precious metals when you bring volume into the picture.
+Due to its nature, gold is much denser than silver – i.e. smaller gold objects are deceptively heavier when compared to a silver product of the same size.

-Similarly, the difference between the weights of gold and silver becomes apparent when you hold up a gold bar and silver bar of approximately the same size.
-You can clearly notice the difference between their weights.
-Hence, a 1 oz bar of gold will look much smaller than a 1 oz bar of silver but will weigh the same.
-While a smaller bar of gold might weigh more than a larger bar of silver.
+Similarly, the difference between the weights of gold and silver becomes apparent when you hold up gold bars and silver bars of approximately the same weight.
+You can clearly notice the difference between their size.

 Why is there a difference?